Nahm's conjecture and Y-systems: Introduction

 This conjecture is discussed in detail in Nahm's paper \cite{Nahm} from the viewpoint of conformal field theory and in Zagier's \cite{Zagier} from that of number theory.
-Recently, Zwegers and Vlasenko found counterexamples to the above conjecture in \cite{ZV}.
-Thus the conjecture must be modified and reformulated although this issue is not touched here.
+Zwegers and Vlasenko found counterexamples to the above conjecture in \cite{ZV} : there exists a modular triple $(A,B,C)$ for which not all solutions of (\ref{TBAeqn}) give torsion elements.
+Thus the conjecture must be modified and reformulated.
+We still expect that for a given modular triple, there exists a solution giving torsion elements in $\mathcal{B}({F})$ and (i)$\Rightarrow$(ii) is still conjectural.

-It has been long known (and conjectured) that there is an interesting class of modular triples whose matrix part is given by the Kronecker product of a pair of Cartan matrices of $ADET$ types.
-To be precise, let us consider a matrix $A=\mathcal{C}(X)\otimes \mathcal{C}(X')^{-1}$ where $X$ and $X'$ are one of $ADET$ Dynkin diagrams and $\mathcal{C}(X)$ and $\mathcal{C}(X')$ their Cartan matrices.
-See the section \ref{YS2} for definitions.
+It has been long known (and conjectured) that there is an interesting class of modular triples whose matrix part is given by the Kronecker product of a pair of certain matrices from Lie theory.
+To be precise, let us consider a matrix of the form $A=\mathcal{C}(X)\otimes \mathcal{C}(X')^{-1}$ where each of $X$ and $X'$ is either a Dynkin diagram of type $ADE$ or a diagram of type $T$ ($ADET$ diagram\footnote{Although the diagrams of type $T$ are not considered in standard Lie theory, they have been commonly used in literature related to our topic under discussion.
+See \cite{MR1216231} and \cite[Section 4]{Nahm} for example.} for short) and $\mathcal{C}(X)$ and $\mathcal{C}(X')$ their Cartan matrices.
+We denote their index sets by $I$ and $I'$ and let $\mathbf{I}=I\times I'$.
+The diagram of type $T_n$ can be obtained by folding the diagram of type $A_{2n}$ in the middle and $\mathcal{C}(T_n)$ is the inverse of the integral matrix $\left(\min(i,j)\right)_{1\leq i,j \leq n}$ up to a permutation of the index set $\{1,\cdots, n\}$.
+See Section \ref{YS2} for more about foldings of simply-laced Dynkin diagrams.